dagi2002/community-rsvp-app/README.md

 Addis Community RSVP

-A simple React + Vite + Tailwind app for listing upcoming community events in Addis Ababa and letting residents submit RSVPs.
+Addis Community RSVP is a simple React + Vite + Tailwind app that lists upcoming community events in Addis Ababa and allows residents to register their attendance.
+Users can view event details — including title, date, description, and images — and submit an RSVP with their name, email, and number of guests.
+The goal is to provide a lightweight, user-friendly platform for event discovery and registration.

 ⸻

 🔍 Features
 	•	Event List – Browse cards showing each event’s title, date, image, and description
 	•	RSVP Form – Submit your name, email, and number of guests
-	•	Local Persistence – All data is stored in browser storage (no backend needed)
+	•	Simple Node.js backend stores events and RSVPs
 	•	Event Images – Events display a photo or placeholder
 	•	Branch-based Workflow – Structured Git workflow with feature branches and pull requests
 	•	CI/CD Pipeline – Automated lint, test, build, and deploy checks using GitHub Actions and Vercel